Denali Moutaineering Base Camp Flights

 Puntilla Lake Day Trip

-The 2022 Puntilla Lake Day trip is scheduled for Monday, March 7th, 2022.
-By then, early race leaders will have arrived at the Iditarod's Puntilla Lake checkpoint and the trail will be full of the pack chasing them from Willow.
+The 2024 Puntilla Lake Day trip is scheduled for Monday, March 4th, 2024.
+By then, early race leaders will have arrived at the Iditarod’s Puntilla Lake checkpoint and the trail will be full of the pack chasing them from Willow.

-After departure from Talkeetna at 11 a.m. we fly you towards Rainy Pass, through the Alaska Range where you will have a great chance to view mushers on the trail and see moose, trapper cabins, expansive rivers, frozen lakes and the grandeur of the Alaska Range.
+After departure from Talkeetna at 11 a.m. we fly you towards Rainy Pass, through the Alaska Range where you will have a great chance to view mushers on the trail and see moose, remote trapper cabins, expansive rivers, frozen lakes and the grandeur of the Alaska Range.

 The flight returns to Talkeetna by 3 p.m.- 4 p.m.